jzbrooks/awesome-kotlin/README.md

 ## <a name="github-trending"></a>Github Trending <sup>[Back ⇈](#github-trending-category)</sup>
 ### <a name="github-trending-monthly"></a>Monthly <sup>[Back ⇈](#github-trending-monthly-subcategory)</sup>
-* [tiann/KernelSU](https://github.com/tiann/KernelSU) - A Kernel based root solution for Android GKI
 * [Ivy-Apps/ivy-wallet](https://github.com/Ivy-Apps/ivy-wallet) - Ivy Wallet is an open-source money manager app for android that you can either build or download from Google Play.
 * [skydoves/chatgpt-android](https://github.com/skydoves/chatgpt-android) - 📱 ChatGPT Android demonstrates OpenAI's ChatGPT on Android with Stream Chat SDK for Compose.
 * [PurpurMC/Purpur](https://github.com/PurpurMC/Purpur) - Purpur is a drop-in replacement for Paper servers designed for configurability, and new fun and exciting gameplay features.
 * [Ashinch/ReadYou](https://github.com/Ashinch/ReadYou) - An Android RSS reader presented in Material You style.
 * [MatsuriDayo/Matsuri](https://github.com/MatsuriDayo/Matsuri) - Matsuri (茉莉) / V2Ray / universal proxy toolchain for Android / Fork of SagerNet
+* [gotson/komga](https://github.com/gotson/komga) - Media server for comics/mangas/BDs with API and OPDS support
 * [mukul500/AnimeXStream](https://github.com/mukul500/AnimeXStream) - An Android app to watch anime on your phone without ads.
 * [recloudstream/cloudstream](https://github.com/recloudstream/cloudstream) - Android app for streaming and downloading Movies, TV-Series and Anime.
 * [JunkFood02/Seal](https://github.com/JunkFood02/Seal) - Video/Audio downloader for Android, based on yt-dlp, designed and themed with Material You